Why Puts Cost More Than Calls

 After Black Monday (Oct 19, 1987) investors and speculators liked the idea of continuously owning some inexpensive put options.
 Of course, in the aftermath, there was no such thing as inexpensive puts, due to the huge demand for put options.
 However, as markets settled down, and the decline ended, overall option premiums settled to a new normal.

 That new normal may have resulted in the disappearance of cheap puts, but they often returned to price levels that made them cheap enough for people to own.
 Because of the way that option values are calculated, the most efficient method for the market makers to increase the bid and ask prices for any option is to raise the estimated future volatility for that option.
 This proved to be an efficient method for pricing options.

 One other factor plays a role:

-- The further out of the money the put option is -- the larger the implied volatility.
+- The further out of the money the put option is, the larger the implied volatility.
 In other words, traditional sellers of very cheap options stopped selling them, and demand exceeds supply.
-That drives prices even higher.
+That demand drives the price of puts higher.

-- Further OTM calls options become even less in demand, and cheap options are available for investors willing to buy far-enough OTM options.
+- Further OTM call options become even less in demand, making cheap call options available for investors willing to buy far-enough OTM options.

-Here is a list of implied volatility for the 23-day options mentioned above.
+The following table shows a list of implied volatility for the 23-day options mentioned in the example above.